 Whether it’s for an anniversary or your first weekend getaway together, Chicago has tons of romantic spots for couples.
 Start your staycation with an interactive cooking lesson, followed by cocktails with a view.
 Then get some culture with one of the world’s most prestigious art collections and a taste of Chicago’s vibrant music scene.

-- The Chopping Block in Lincoln Square is offering in-person cooking classes on their outdoor patio, with plenty of space for social distancing.
+- The Chopping Block in Lincoln Square is offering in-person cooking classes, with plenty of space for social distancing.
 Choose from a variety of classes and demos, including wine tastings, a New Orleans-style brunch, and a German feast on the grill.
 You and your sweetheart can learn some new skills and enjoy generous tastings of each dish.

-- Grab some bites to go from a local restaurant and settle in for a scenic lunch at one of these top picnic spots.
+- If it’s nice outside, grab some bites to go from a local restaurant and settle in for a scenic lunch at one of these top picnic spots.
 Check out spots like Ping Tom Memorial Park on the riverfront in Chinatown, near the historic boathouse at Humboldt Park, or Promontory Point with sweeping lake views in Hyde Park.

 - For dinner, cross one of Chicago’s most romantic restaurants off your bucket list.
-Dine in a hidden garden on the patio of Piccolo Sogno, or enjoy a Michelin-starred tasting menu at minimalist Elske (the name of the restaurant means “love” in Danish).
-And Geja’s Cafe in Lincoln Park is a classic for couples — the fondue spot bills itself as the most romantic restaurant in Chicago, with hundreds of proposals each year.
+Dine in a hidden garden on the patio of Piccolo Sognoand Geja’s Cafe in Lincoln Park is a classic for couples — the fondue spot bills itself as the most romantic restaurant in Chicago, with hundreds of proposals each year.

 - End your evening with a nightcap and some live entertainment at one of Chicago’s music and comedy venues.
-Catch local and national standup acts at Zanies in Old Town, outdoor concerts on the patio at City Winery’s West Loop location, or live jazz in River North at Andy’s Jazz Club.
+Catch local and national standup acts at Zanies or Laugh Factory, see a drag show at Baton Show Loungeor burlesque at Bordel, or live jazz in historic surroundings at the Green Mill.

 Family staycation in Chicago